utPLSQL/utPLSQL/development/releasing.md

    - Wait for the [Github Actions `Release`](https://github.com/utPLSQL/utPLSQL/actions/workflows/release.yml) process to complete successfully.
 The process will upload release artifacts (`zip` and `tar.gz` files along with `md5`)
    - After Release build was completed successfully, merge the `main` branch back into `develop` branch.
 At this point, main branch and release tag should be at the same commit version and artifacts should be uploaded into Github release.
    - After develop branch was built, increase the version number in `VERSION` file to represent next planned release version.
-   - Clone `utplsql.githug.io` project and add a new announcement about next version being released in `_posts`.
+   - Clone `utplsql.githug.io` project and:
+     - Add a new announcement about next version being released in `docs/_posts`.
 Use previous announcements as a template.
 Make sure to set date, time and post title properly.
+     - Add the post to list in `mkdocs.yml` file in root directory of that repository.
+     - Add the link to the post at the beginning of the `docs/index.md` file.

 The following will happen:
    - build executed on branch `release/vX.Y.Z-[something]` updates files `sonar-project.properties`, `VERSION` with project version derived from the release branch name